Preheat the oven to 175C/350F.

-Place the eggs into the bowl of a kitchen stand mixer and beat on medium until fluffy (about 5 minutes)
+Place the egg whites into the clean bowl of a kitchen stand mixer fitted with a whisk attachment.

 Whisk the egg whites on medium/high until soft peaks form.

 Slowly add the maple syrup, 1 tablespoon at a time, until large peaks have formed,